Vietnam.vn - Nền tảng quảng bá Việt Nam

 Châu Âu gây sức ép, Kosovo nói sẵn sàng bầu cử lại - Ảnh 1.

-There, the two leaders of France and Germany called for Kosovo to hold new elections in four northern towns where Serbs are the majority, according to Reuters.
+There, the two leaders of France and Germany called on Kosovo to hold new elections in four northern towns where Serbs are the majority, according to Reuters.

 About 90% of Kosovo's population is ethnic Albanian, but in the north, Serbs loyal to Serbia are the majority.
-Kosovo unilaterally declared independence from Serbia in 2008, but Belgrade has not recognized it.
+Kosovo unilaterally declared independence from Serbia in 2008, but Belgrade does not recognize it.

-"We have asked both sides to hold new elections in these four municipalities as soon as possible, with a commitment from Kosovo to the participation of Serbia in these elections in a clear manner," President Macron said after the meeting on June 1.
+"We have asked both sides to hold new elections in these four municipalities as soon as possible, with a clear commitment from Kosovo to Serbia's participation in these elections," President Macron said after the meeting on June 1.
 Kosovo was also called on to fulfill its commitment to give greater autonomy to Serbs in the north.
-Mr Macron said Kosovo and Serbia had a week to respond to the European proposal.
+Mr. Macron said Kosovo and Serbia had a week to respond to the European proposal.

 Ms Osmani accused Serbia's leaders of "whining and not telling the truth".
-However, she said Kosovo was ready to hold new elections in the north with Serb participation if they were carried out according to the legal process.
+However, she said Kosovo was ready to hold new elections in the north with Serb participation if they followed the legal process.

 Ms Osmani said she had told European leaders that the election would have been completely legitimate if Belgrade's leaders had not called on Serbs to boycott the vote.